MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/what-s-new-for-wdf-drivers.md

 This topic summarizes the new features and improvements for Windows Driver Frameworks (WDF) drivers in Windows 10.

-Windows 10 Anniversary Update includes Kernel-Mode Driver Framework (KMDF) version 1.19 and User-Mode Driver Framework (UMDF) version 2.19.
+Windows 10, version 1607 includes Kernel-Mode Driver Framework (KMDF) version 1.19 and User-Mode Driver Framework (UMDF) version 2.19.

 You can use these framework versions to build drivers for:

 -   Windows 10 (all SKUs)
--   Windows Server 2016 Technical Preview
+-   Windows Server 2016

 For version history, see [KMDF Version History](kmdf-version-history.md) and [UMDF Version History](umdf-version-history.md).
 Except where noted, UMDF references on this page describe version 2 functionality that is not available in UMDF version 1.